codeconsortium/CCDNUserProfileBundle/Resources/doc/install.md

 ```

 This will ensure that when a profile does not exist, one can be lazily created, and the manager will persist this later on if it does not have a valid id.

+You should add the prePersistAddProfile to your User entities lifecycle callbacks.

 #### Copy over the contents of ProfileBundle/Resources/config/doctrine/Profile.orm.yml to your child bundle and change the user entity you wish profile bundle to relate to.